jchidley/mkdocs-material-test/docs/2024-03-10-How-I-Learned-Rust.md

 ## Getting Started

-I did a skim read of the [The Rust Programming Language](https://doc.rust-lang.org/stable/book/title-page.html), and watched [doggo dot rs](https://www.youtube.com/@doggodotrs)'s full rust course.
+I did a skim read of the [The Rust Programming Language](https://doc.rust-lang.org/stable/book/title-page.html), and watched [doggo dot rs](https://web.archive.org/web/2024/https://www.youtube.com/@doggodotrs)'s full rust course *(channel archived)*.

-I followed this up with working my way through [rustlings](https://github.com/rust-lang/rustlings), Trevor Sullivan's [Rust Programming Tutorial](https://youtube.com/playlist?list=PLDbRgZ0OOEpUkWDGqp91ODn0dk7LPBAUL&si=sMPsWPC0eELRTf_5) and *Mastering Rust - Second Edition* by *Rahul Sharma and Vesa Kaihlavirta* concurrently.
+I followed this up with working my way through [rustlings](https://github.com/rust-lang/rustlings), Trevor Sullivan's [Rust Programming Tutorial](https://youtube.com/playlist?list=PLDbRgZ0OOEpUkWDGqp91ODn0dk7LPBAUL) and *Mastering Rust - Second Edition* by *Rahul Sharma and Vesa Kaihlavirta* concurrently.

 I found `rust` one of the most invovled languages to learn.
 Like many people I have learnt, to varying degrees, many languages over the years: BASIC, Pascal, FORTRAN, C, C#, Python, F#, lisp, haskell and Javascript to name a few. `rust` takes a long time to get aquantied with because of the unfamiliar concepts of how to manage memory really effectively (with `C` and `C++` you can get going leaving memory, and thus security, issues in your wake) I had a head start with the static typing and functional aspects owing to the fact that I had learnt `ml` langagues earlier.
 Learning `rust` is comparable to learning a functional language (`F#`, `lisp`) for the first time as the concepts are not like mainstream programming langagues with their reliance on procedures and classes.
 If you've only used `REPL` languages like `Python` you are in for a shock when you try a compiled strongly-typed language like `rust`.